 Any illustrations that you're particularly proud of in the book?

 They're all special to me in their own way.
 I think the seafood feast was the most fun to make.
-Also, Danny versus the crab where he's holding the championship wrestling belt was one of my favourites.
+Also, Danny versus the crab where he's holding the championship wrestling belt was one of my favorites.